yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 #### 3.10 In {{ objstorage-name }}, Cross-Origin Resource Sharing (CORS) is set up {#cors}

-If cross-domain requests to bucket objects are required, the customer should configure the CORS (cross-origin resource sharing) policy in accordance with the customer's information security requirements.
+If [cross-domain requests]{% if lang == "ru" and audience != "internal" %}(../../../glossary/cors.md){% else %}(https://en.wikipedia.org/wiki/Cross-origin_resource_sharing){% endif %} to objects in buckets are required, the customer should configure the CORS policy in accordance with the customer's information security requirements.
 For more information, see the {{ objstorage-name }} documentation, [CORS configuration of buckets](../../../storage/s3/api-ref/cors/xml-config.md).

 {% list tabs %}